voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Create Campaign

 Method to create a batch of vouchers aggregated in one campaign.
 You can choose a variety of voucher types and define a unique pattern for generating codes.    📘 Global uniqueness  All campaign codes are unique across the whole project.
-Voucherify will not allow you to generate 2 campaigns with the same coupon code.    🚧 Code generation status  This is an asynchronous action; you can't read or modify a newly created campaign until the code generation is completed.
-See the `creation_status` field in the campaign object description.
+Voucherify will not allow you to generate 2 campaigns with the same coupon code.    🚧 Code generation status  This is an asynchronous action; you cant read or modify a newly created campaign until the code generation is completed.
+See the creation_status field in the campaign object description.

 ### Examples